DannyBrez/FirstPersonShooter/README.md

 The completed tutorial can be found on GameDev.tv here: https://www.gamedev.tv/p/unreal-engine-5-blueprints

+The current version of the game can be found here: https://dannybrez.itch.io/

 **Learned so far**
 - Unreal Engine 5 (Basics, Navigation of Viewport, File Organisation, etc)
 - Blueprint system (Basics, Variables, Functions, Execution Flow, Macros, etc)